-• The Capstone Competency Synthesis Form will be due in Dropbox in Pilot for PPH 8210 ILE I within two weeks of the beginning of the semester (Appendix C).
-An updated/revised form will be due near the end of the semester before the poster template is given.

-4. Poster Presentation

-- The student is required to prepare an academic poster and present his/her Independent Capstone during the poster session.
-Alternatives to the poster presentation may be made with approval from the Capstone director. - Poster sessions will be scheduled during regular business hours on the Friday afternoon (e.g. 3-5pm) following the last day of each term. - Final manuscripts with all requested corrections are due 14 days after the student's poster presentation.
+- The Capstone Competency Synthesis Form will be due in Dropbox in Pilot for PPH 7990 ILE I within two weeks of the beginning of the semester (Appendix C).
+An updated/revised form will be due near the end of the semester before the poster template is given. - 4.
+Poster Presentation - The student is required to prepare an academic poster and present his/her Independent Capstone during the poster session.
+Alternatives to the poster presentation may be made with approval from the Capstone director. - Poster sessions will be scheduled during regular business hours on the Wednesday or Thursday afternoon (e.g. 3-5pm) in the week of finals each term. - Final manuscripts with all requested corrections are due 14 days after the student's poster presentation.